vanHeemstraSystems/flask-sqlalchemy-at-scale/300/500/200/README.md

 Now you’ll create the blueprint for blog posts, register it, and render its templates.

-At this point in the tutorial, your flask_app directory structure is as follows (excluding the virtual environment’s directory):
+At this point in the tutorial, your flask_app directory structure is as follows (including the virtual environment’s directory):

 ```
 .